EXPLAINER: Qatar prepares for World Cup amid rights concerns

 “The KNVB has never been in favor of holding the World Cup in Qatar and of course certainly doesn’t approve of the way in which migrant workers are treated there,” the federation said.

-Qatar only provides details of the deaths on stadium sites, saying there have been 38, of which three have been work-related.
+Qatar only provides details of the deaths of stadium workers, saying there have been 38, of which three have been work-related.
 One of those came on the site of the Khalifa International Stadium, where British worker Zac Cox was found by a British coroner to have fallen from a suspended walkway due to dangerous working conditions.

 FIFA and Qatar have declined requests to release details from the inquiry into the 2017 death and how the failings were addressed.